 This process evolved over several years–– a process that grew from my previous work using plastic sheeting to transfer acrylic skins to paper and canvas.
-The process is a fluid one enabling me to work freely, without preconception, and to respond freely as the painting develops.
+It enables me to work freely, without preconception, and to respond freely as the painting develops.

-The surface varies widely in gloss and matte shapes, and may appear like stained glass or ice flows or aerial views of dried desert landscapes.
+The surface varies widely.
+The resulting gloss and matte shapes may appear like stained glass or ice flows or aerial views of dried desert landscapes.

 On paper and canvas

-Most of my paintings, have been acrylic on paper, in various sizes, often painted simultaneously in small groups on my work table.
+Most of my paintings, over time, have been acrylic on paper, in various sizes.
+They are often painted simultaneously, in small groups on my work table.
 Many are “experimental” as I work out new ideas (color, composition, applications), looking for new directions and possibilities.
 As I follow my “muse” (where the paintings lead), a series may develop.
-Strays and orphans, leftover, are simply the road not taken.
-Paper paintings made in 2018–2019, paved the way for my current paintings on canvas.
-Those ideas and methods have been scaled up for canvas.
+Strays and orphans–leftover paintings–are simply the road not taken.

 Watercolor on paper